Menu

 It’s important to be aware of how other things you eat, drink or medications you take, can affect the absorption and effectiveness of your thyroid medication.

-It is also worth noting that coffee has been reported to affect the absorption of T4-only thyroid medication which is why thyroid patients need to wait at least an hour after taking their meds before drinking any tea or coffee, too.
+• It is also worth knowing that coffee has been reported to affect the absorption of thyroid medication which is why thyroid patients need to wait at least an hour after taking their meds before drinking any tea or coffee, too.
 [1]

 Studies show that there may be a link between absorption of levothyroxine and grapefruit juice, too, so ensure you eat the occasional grapefruit at least a few hours away from taking your thyroid medication.

-If you’re on T4-only medicine such as Levothyroxine or Synthroid and still feel unwell, then you’d probably benefit from the direct T3 found in NDT and synthetic T3 medication, so discuss this with a doctor.
+If you’re on T4-only medication such as Levothyroxine or Synthroid and still feel unwell, then you may benefit from the direct T3 found in NDT and synthetic T3 medication, so discuss this with a doctor.
 See a list of thyroid medication options here.

 Your medications can also become less effective if they’re past their expiry date, so always check the date when you’re first given them and make a mental note (or physical note) about when it’ll need replacing.

-Ensure you never run out and never miss or skip doses as this can cause you to feel unwell as hypothyroid symptoms creep back in.
+Ensure you never run out and never miss or skip doses as this can cause you to feel unwell when hypothyroid symptoms creep back in.

 Stopping thyroid medication altogether can be life threatening.